flomio/flomio_site_docs/source/index.html.md

 -> Enable Bitcode set to ‘No’`

 4. (optional) `In Target -> Build Settings
--> Apple LLVM 7.0-Preprocessing -> Preprocessor Macros add ‘DEBUGLOG’`
+-> Apple LLVM 9.0-Preprocessing -> Preprocessor Macros add ‘DEBUGLOG’`

 5. `In Targets -> YourAppTarget -> General
--> Link Binary with Libraries, add MediaPlayer.Framework`
+-> Link Binary with Libraries, add MediaPlayer.Framework and libz.tbd`

 6. For Swift Developers: Add a bridge header file: `File -> New > File... > Header File` and name it ViewController-Bridging-Header.h